oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

 Does NOT Detect Pedstrians, will need to be addressed

-TO RUN: roslaunch self_drive_launch yolo.launch // Launch rviz from the terminal -> click 'add' -> 'By Topic' -> /yolo ->image
+**TO RUN:** roslaunch self_drive_launch yolo.launch // Launch rviz from the terminal -> click 'add' -> 'By Topic' -> /yolo ->image

 #################################################################

 Point Cloud from Cepton LIDAR
-Status: Sensor is fucntional, but requires implementation of Euclidian Clustering
+**Status:** Sensor is fucntional, but requires implementation of Euclidian Clustering

 #################################################################

 Xbox Controller (Joytest)

-Status: File is outdated, need to update with John's code on other SVC laptop
+**Status:** File is outdated, need to update with John's code on other SVC laptop

 #################################################################

+**I think this error was fixed by the command in "Step 0" of the software setup**

 catkin_make command is unsucsseful due to some error:
 'CMake Error at /usr/local/lib/cmake/gazebo/gazebo-config.cmake:145 (message): Library 'gazebo' in package GAZEBO is not installed properly Call Stack (most recent call first): igvc_self_drive_sim/igvc_self_drive_gazebo_plugins/CMakeLists.txt:13 (find_package)